 Here’s an important tip:

 For the most part, push down on the iron.
-It’s recommended not use an ironing motion to keep the image flat and smooth.
+It’s recommended not to use an ironing motion to keep the image flat and smooth.
 Also, roughly hold the iron going over the image for a count of 60.
 It’s never steered me wrong.

 Remember To Pin For Inspiration!